swisschain/Lykke-HftApi-Docs/source/includes/_public-api.md

 ## Get all assets

-Get list of supported assets with parameters.
+Get a list of supported assets with parameters.

 ### HTTP Request

 `GET /api/assets`

-### Responce
+### Response

 Array of assets: